Files

 Run the workspace, and inspect the output Water Meters - Field Inspection SQL.xlsx file.

-OPTIONAL EXERCISE: Build an HTML Report, Publish to FME Server and Create a Workspace App
+OPTIONAL EXERCISE: Build an HTML Report, Publish to FME Flow, and Create a Workspace App

 1. Create Geometry

 Open the Exercise1-4Complete.fmw workspace to begin or continue in the workspace you were building in Exercise 4.
-We're going to use the VertexCreator to create point geometry from the coordinate values that originated in the water_meters dataset (JSON), which have been carried on through the workflow.
+We're going to use the VertexCreator to create point geometry from the coordinate values that originated in the water_meters dataset (JSON) and were carried through the workflow.
 Add a VertexCreator to the canvas and connect it to the UnjoinedLeft output port on the FeatureJoiner_2.

 In the VertexCreator parameters, set the X Value to json_geometry.coordinate{0} and the Y Value to json_geometry.coordindate{1}.